-The subject " Autonomous Systems " deals with in-depth contents of mobile and collaborative robotics.
+Within the framework of the module " Autonomous Systems ", students deal with indepth contents of mobile and collaborative robotics.
 3D obstacle / object recognition, localization and map generation, as well as navigation and route planning play a decisive role.
 Cognitive systems, machine learning and artificial intelligence are also addressed.